donohutcheon/tictactoe/tutorial.md

 1. Testing.
 There are many benefits to writing tests.
 Apart from preventing embarrassing bugs from making it to production, for me writing tests streamlines the development process and makes it more enjoyable to code.
 Tests in Go are first class citizens of your source, and the language provides a neat framework to run tests.
-Some noteworthy features are code coverage reporting, race condition detection and benchmark testing and profiling.
+Some noteworthy features are code coverage reporting, race condition detection, benchmark testing and profiling.
 Beyond writing basic unit and integration tests, we won't cover these topics in this tutorial.
 This should give you an awareness of what features are available.